+WakeEd offers independent research and published reports that provide the community with important information on relevant education topics.
 By providing clear, independent commentary, we help expand the use of evidence-based best practices to increase the quality of our schools.

-Suspending Disbelief – Global competition is putting a growing demand on all graduates to meet higher standards.
-This pressure will require the Wake County Public School System (WCPSS) to employ a different design to provide an excellent education.
-The report offers a framework for change in the schools of what areas a world-class public education system would handle, such as basic student competencies, curriculum standards, assessment, testing, and the way time is used in the classroom.
+Global competition is putting a growing demand on all graduates to meet higher standards.
+This pressure will require the Wake County Public School System to employ a different design to provide a world-class education.
+WakeEd’s Suspending Disbelief report defines those traits.
+Released in 2009, the report is built on one year of study with six education groups and more than three dozen community leaders.
+Based on the research and recommendations of the community-wide group, WakeEd’s report offers a framework for change in the schools.

-Striking a Balance: In Support of Diversity in the Wake County Public School System (Download report and Additional Resources) – This report discusses the positive impact diverse student populations have on the academic success of all children.
-It also addresses the WCPSS’s 30-year commitment to maintaining balance in its schools.
+Released in February 2008, this report discusses the positive impact diverse student populations have on the academic success of all children.
+It also addresses the Wake County Public School System’s 30-year commitment to maintaining balance in its schools.